W0rthlessS0ul/nRF24_jammer/README.md

 <ul><li>Compatibility: It is possible to flash the Flexible version firmware onto a Compact hardware device.
 If you do this, you will need to manually configure the CE and CSN pins for the single module in the settings</li></ul>

 **Standard version (outdated)**

+    To migrate from Standard to Flexible:

+    1. Erase the device's memory
+    2. Install the Flexible version firmware
+    3. Disconnect or reconnect the VSPI module according to the new Flexible wiring diagram
+    4. In the Web interface configure the pins:
+    - For the HSPI module: set CE to 16 and CSN to 15
+    - For the VSPI module: set CE and CSN according to the pinout table in the Flexible documentation (if reconnected to new pins)

 <ul><li>Number of modules: Used 2 nRF24 modules, which provided sufficient jamming power</li></ul>